Kiran-S-K/Docker-Basics/README.md

 -Just documentation for Docker & Compose
 (Mnetal mode: Putting a label on door saying,this service talks on port 5050)
 -ENV: Sets environment variables inside the container.
+# Docker volumes
+Volumes are persistent data stores for containers.
+-v host_path:container_path (both the paths must be absolute, i.e full path starting from root)
+## You can create custom volumes:
+-docker volume create vol_name (to create volume,these are named volumes) *[by default the volumes are created in C:\ProgramData\docker\volumes] as we do not mention the location*
+-docker volume rm vol_name (to remove volume)
+-docker volume ls (to see all created volumes)
+_custom docker volumes which are created are not attached with any containers_
+# *So to attach the container with the container we use:*
+_For named volumes:_
+- docker run -v vol_name:cont_directory (if vol_name doesnt exists, docker auto creates the volume and runs)
+_For anonymous volumes:_
+- docker run -v mount_path
+_For bind mount:_
+- docker run -v host_directory:cont_directory
+-docker volume prune (it prunes all anonymous volumes and volumes which are not attached to any containers)